-I find May in the garden so beautiful.
-The garden takes on a real green theme but around me, the leaves of the decidious trees and autumn flowers bring the colour.
+In May the garden takes on a green theme but around me, the leaves of the deciduous trees and autumn flowers bring the colour.

-Seeds to sow now: rocket, kale, broad beans, bok choy, pak choy, tatsoi, peas, chard, silverbeet, coriander, turnips, swedes, radish
+Seeds to sow now: rocket, kale, broad beans, bok choy, tatsoi, silverbeet, coriander, turnips, radish

 Keep the seedlings coming

 Keep planting out greens seedlings.
 If your garden isn't getting much sun, planting greens such as silverbeet, rocket, bok choy and tatsoi is a great way to ensure you always have something to harvest.
 Keep the colours going in your garden by adding in colourful vegetables such as rainbow chard and purple kale.

-Brassica seedlings planted now will be ready for you in spring.
+Brassica seedlings planted now will be ready for you in late spring.
 A little forward planning like this will keep you harvesting all year long.

 If your garden is exposed to heavy frosts or snow, creating some sort of cold frame can extend your winter growing capabilities.
 Frost cloth or a D.I.Y glass houses using old windows or heavy duty clear plastic will help to protect the more vulnerable salad greens.

 Slugs and Snails

 The cooler wet weather means slugs and snail numbers are on the rise.
 Protect your little seedlings by setting out snail beer traps or go on a snail hunt when it's dark.

 Catching them red-handed for a few nights will reduce their numbers.
 Once you've caught them, drown or squish them so they don't crawl back to your plants.
 Snails and slugs can travel surprisingly far!